ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d2 - c - CSS - Responsive Web Design.md

 - Explain Concept of "breakpoint" (see on dev tools)
-  - Common breakpoints (ex. bootstrap)
+  - Common breakpoints (eg. bootstrap)